Systems-and-Toolchains-Fall-2023/course-project-option-2-aayush-shah14/README.md

 26.	mqtt.retain: MQTT Retain flag.
 Constraint: 0 or 1.

 27.	mqtt.sub.qos: MQTT Subscribe Quality of Service.
-All values are 0, can be dropped.
+All values are 0.

 28.	mqtt.suback.qos: MQTT Subscribe Acknowledgment Quality of Service.
-All values are 0, can be dropped.
+All values are 0.

 29.	mqtt.ver: MQTT Protocol Version.
 Goes from 0 to 4.

 **Columns 30-33 specify the Will messages.
 This pertains to "Last Will and Testament" mechanism that allows an MQTT client to specify a message that the broker will publish on behalf of the client in the event of an unexpected or unclean client disconnection.
 It is a feature designed to handle scenarios where a client may disconnect abruptly or unexpectedly without sending a proper "DISCONNECT" message to the broker.
-This scenario seems rare, hence all the values in these columns are 0.
-These columns can be dropped.**
+This scenario seems rare, hence all the values in these columns are 0.**

 30.	mqtt.willmsg: MQTT Will Message.